MAlexJ/example_springboot/web/dispatcher_servlet/base_http_request_handling/readme.md

 ### Understanding HTTP Request Handling in Spring Boot

+#### General info

+DispatcherServlet processes:

+1. `WebApplicationContext` associated to a `DispatcherServlet` under the key `DispatcherServlet.WEB_APPLICATION_CONTEXT_ATTRIBUTE` is searched for and made available to all of elements of the process

+2. `HandlerAdapter interface`
+   The `DispatcherServlet` finds all implementations of the `HandlerAdapter interface` configured for your dispatcher using `getHandler()` – each found and configured implementation handles the request via handle() through the remainder of the process

+3. `LocaleResolver` is optionally bound to the request to enable elements in the process to resolve the locale

+4. `ThemeResolver` is optionally bound to the request to let elements, such as views, determine which theme to use

+5. if a `MultipartResolver` is specified, the request is inspected for MultipartFiles – any found are wrapped in a MultipartHttpServletRequest for further processing

+6. `HandlerExceptionResolver` implementations declared in the WebApplicationContext picks up exceptions that are thrown during processing of the request

+#### Request Handling in Spring Boot

 Apache Tomcat, an open-source Java servlet container, implements key Java enterprise (now Jakarta EE) standards, including Jakarta Servlet, Jakarta Server Pages, and Jakarta WebSocket.